-- Understand the importance of information sharing, both within the school, and with other schools and colleges on transfer including inyear and between primary and secondary education, and with the safeguarding partners, other agencies, organisations and practitioners. - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and - Be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this recordkeeping.
+- Understand the importance of information sharing, both within the school, and with other schools and colleges on transfer including inyear and between primary and secondary education, and with the safeguarding partners, other agencies, organisations and practitioners, - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and - Be able to keep detailed, accurate, secure written records of concerns discussions and decisions made including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as LA children's social care or the PREVENT program etc.

-Taken from Keeping Children Safe in Education, 2023: Annex C. In addition, PG: Safeguarding First Ltd recommends as best practice that the Designated Safeguarding Lead's:
+Taken from Keeping Children Safe in Education, 2024: Annex C. In addition, PG: Safeguarding First Ltd recommends as best practice that the Designated Safeguarding Lead's: